 - Public Health Activities.
 We may disclose health information about you for public health activities, including disclosures:

 - Law Enforcement.
-We may release health information if asked to do so by a law enforcement official:
+We may release health information if asked to do so by a law enforcement official.

 HIV related information, genetic information, alcohol and/or substance abuse records, mental health records and certain special conditions related to minors may enjoy certain special confidentiality protections under applicable State and Federal law.
 Any disclosures of these types of records will be subject to these special protections.

-If we deny a request for access for any of the three reasons described above, then you have the right to have our denial reviewed in accordance with the requirements of applicable law.
+We may also deny a request for access to PHI under certain circumstances if there is a potential for harm to yourself or others.
+If we deny a request for access for this purpose, you have the right to have our denial reviewed in accordance with the requirements of applicable law.

 In any event, any agreed upon amendment will be included as an addition to, and not a replacement of, already existing records.
 In order to request an amendment to your health information, you must submit your request in writing to the Director of Health Information Management (Medical Records) at our Hospital, along with a description of the reason for your request.

-This notice is effective as of April 14, 2003.
+This notice is effective as of March 26, 2013.